I Want a Loan – Where Can I go to Get the Best Deal?

 - The net effect is that you get your loan, but the profit stays in the family, as opposed to being handed to a third party Bank.

-- Long term, you benefit, because ultimately when your parents and grandparents, leave this mortal plane, you are likely to inherit some if not all, of that wealth.
+- Long term, you benefit, because ultimately when your grandparents and parents leave this mortal plane, you are likely to inherit some, if not all, of that wealth.

 - What was once a loan, has now become an investment.
 Plus, you may end up having children of your own and the process can simply roll over.

-- From the point of view of parents, grandparents and other relatives; off spring can be coached on money management, and if something goes wrong, parents are more likely to know the true underlying problem
+- From the point of view of parents, grandparents and other relatives; off-spring can be "coached" in the ways of money management, and if something goes wrong, parents are more likely to know the true underlying problem

 Possible Arguments Against You